playfulprogramming/playfulprogramming/content/blog/intro-to-components/index.md

 > Once again, I have to add a minor asterisk next to this code sample.
 Right now, if you update the `inputDate` value after the initial render, it will not show the new date string in `file-date`.
 This is because we're setting the value of `dateStr` and `labelText` only once and not updating the values.
 >
-> Each framework has a way of live-updating this value for us as we might usually expect, by [utilizing a derived value](TODO: ADD ME), but we'll touch on that in a future section.
+> Each framework has a way of live-updating this value for us, as we might usually expect, by [utilizing a derived value](/posts/derived-values), but we'll touch on that in a future section.

 ## Props Rules

-While it's true that component properties can be JavaScript object, there's a rule you **must** follow when it comes to object props:
+While it's true that a component property can be passed a JavaScript object, there's a rule you **must** follow when it comes to object props:

 You must not mutate component prop values.

-For example, here's some code that **will not work as-expected**:
+For example, here's some code that **will not work as expected**:

 <!-- tabs:start -->